Skip to main content

 Once you have submitted your application, it will be considered as follows:

-• Applications are initially shortlisted by an assessment of the personal statement information provided within your application form.
+• Applications are initially shortlisted by assessing the personal statement information and the project proposal provided within your application form.

-• Shortlisted applicants are invited to an online interview
+• Shortlisted applicants are invited to an interview

 • The final selection is made by a Panel which considers the application form, interview, academic reference, or supporting statement feedback from project supervisors.

-Places on the Laidlaw Research and Leadership Programme are awarded on the basis of:
+Places on the Laidlaw Research and Leadership Programme are awarded based on:

 • leadership potential